shimarulin/codeconv/packages/@codeconv/codeconv/README.md

 ## Usage

 CodeConv CLI can be extended with plugins.
-CodeConv plugin system will resolve plugins automatically, follow by this naming convention:
+The CodeConv plugin system automatically resolves plugins by following this naming convention:

 - `@codeconv/plugin-*`
 - `codeconv-plugin-*`

+It looks for plugins in the global NPM scope when creating a new project, and in the local NPM scope for existing projects.

 ## License